Steva10/Qgis2threejs/docs/source/Exporter.rst

 * Feature

-   Select the features to be output.
+   Select the features to be exported.

     * All features